BadguyVampire/PingStartSDK/Integrating Banner Ads.md

         //Sent when the user has tapped on the banner. public void onAdClicked();
-To listen for events, you'll need to use the method 'setAdListener(BannerListener listener)' in PingStartBanner as it's being created(see Step 1);
+To listen for events, you'll need to use the method, `setAdListener(BannerListener listener)`, in `PingStartBanner` as it's being created(see Step 1);

         banner.setAdListener(BannerListener listener);